SCSI II Bus Detailed Description and 'B' Connector Pin Out

 SCSI-2 defines two non-shielded 50-Pin [25-pins x 2 rows] connector alternatives for the A cable and one non-shielded 68-Pin [34-pins x 2 rows] connector is specified for the B cable.
 The 'A' cable used a Centronics 50 pin connector, with 0.10 inch spacing to allow for a 0.05 inch ribbon cable.
 Connectors used Internal to a SCSI device used 50-pin IDC headers.
 For Connector manufacturers refer to the main SCSI interface bus page.
 Or refer to the main Connector manufacturers page.

-SCSI is a chained parallel bus, cables start at the Host and run from device to device in a chain.
+SCSI is a chained parallel bus, cables start at the Host and run from device to device in a chain or line.
 A total of 16 devices may be connected on the bus.
 The two devices at each end of the chain require terminations, either added external to the devices or provided internal to the devices.
 SCSI II devices only use passive terminations [see below].

 SCSI Termination Graphic